 This project is a collaboration between the Authority and Loyola University Chicago, The John Howard Association and TASC, Inc. The study is examining the impact of sentencing laws and practices on the minority community, particularly in response to convictions for drug related crimes.
 Research bulletins planned include reports on national trends, drug law changes, the nature of addiction and treatment, the Illinois perspective on minority incarceration and policy recommendations.
 The first report in the series, dealing with the national perspective on the issue, has been published.
-The second report, describing significant changes in state and federal statutes, is in revision based on feedback from Authority staff.
-The third report on the Disproportionate Incarceration of African-Americans for Drug Crimes in Illinois has been submitted for review and the fourth report is currently being prepared.
+The second report, describing significant changes in state and federal statutes, is finalized.
+The third report is being reviewed by ICJIA, and a fourth report will follow shortly.